Childhood & Early Life

-Patti LaBelle was born as Patricia Louise Holte to Henry Holte and Bertha Holte in Philadelphia, Pennsylvania.
+Patti LaBelle was born Patricia Louise Holte to Henry Holte and Bertha Holte in Philadelphia, Pennsylvania.
 While her father was a railroad worker and lounge singer, her mother was a housewife.
-She was the third of the four daughters born to the couple.
+She was the third of four daughters born to the couple.

 Following the separation of her parents, she was raised by her mother single-handedly.
 As a child, she was reserved and coy but made great friends with Claudette Grant whom her mother had adopted.